-In summary, the Cuthbert 'Lathe' lathe is strictly a Warner Engineering Ltd. (Guildford) con rod boring machine - the tailstock, which was bolted to the bed in its original incarnation, had no means of feeding the poppet and no guiding tongue and the 3-jaw chuck fitted is mounted on an adapter in the headstock taper.
+In summary, the Cuthbert 'Lathe' lathe is strictly a Warner Engineering Ltd. (Guildford) con rod boring machine - the tailstock, which was bolted to the bed in its original incarnation, had no means of feeding the barrel and no guiding tongue and the 3-jaw chuck was mounted on an adapter held in the taper of the headstock spindle.